Static Prevails: Reception and aftermath

-In the first of Static Prevails release, the album had sold less than 10,000 copies, making it a commercial failure.
+In the first year of Static Prevails release, the album had sold less than 10,000 copies, making it a commercial failure.

 The Nettwerk America label re-released Static Prevails and Jimmy Eat World's third studio album Clarity (1999) in June 2001.
 Both albums were then reissued in 2007; "77 Satellites" and "What Would I Say to You Now" were included as bonus tracks on this iteration of Static Prevails.
 Static Prevails, along with Clarity and their fifth studio Futures (2004), was re-pressed on vinyl in 2014.
 In 2007, Michael Carriere of The Shepherd Express viewed Static Prevails and Clarity as landmarks in the second wave of emo.
 In 2012, Jason Heller of The A.V.
 Club noted that like with similar punk artists that joined major labels, Jimmy Eat World lost of a lot older fans and earned a minuscule amount of new ones with Static Prevails.
 Coinciding with the album's 25th anniversary, Bandbox and Captiol Records released a version of the album with an accompanying booklet written by Alex Rice.
 He highlighted five songs from the band's catalogue – "Believe in What You Want" from Clarity, "Bleed American" from their fourth studio album Bleed American (2001), "Futures" from Futures (2004), "Action Needs an Audience" from their seventh studio album Invented (2010), and "Pol Roger" from their ninth studio album Integrity Blues (2016) – that drew influence from Static Prevails.
 Louder writer Alistair Lawrence said songs like "Claire" and "Digits" made "something uneven but distinct, which would unintentionally form part of the roadmap for emo's rite of passage through the late '90s".
 Andrew Sacher of BrooklynVegan felt that "Claire" was the oldest instance of the band reaching with artistic intentions, which was further on Clarity.